 The law require that each moving company set their own rules for deposits as well as terms of payment (the moving company, however, have the obligation to reveal these rules and terms to every customer in writing).
 Therefore, charging a moving upfront payment doesn’t indicate that a company is legitimate or reliable – a good moving company is also possibly to ask or not ask for a deposit.
-Yet, practices revealed that most reliable moving companies do request for a deposit, especially in major cities where the rate of residential moves is higher.
+Yet, practices revealed that most reliable cross country moving companies do request for a deposit, especially in major cities where the rate of residential moves is higher.

 The question is – what does a deposit mean to movers?

 A professional and reliable moving company makes use of advance deposit as collateral.

 Usually, when a deposit is asked during booking, the moving company requests for a small amount of money in advance.
 They make use of the advance payment as a warranty which serves as insurance against a customer canceling the moving day.
 Losing a reservation costs to the moving company money may be justified to many movers, since the time they lost could have been spend on another real move.
 The advance payment retainer protects movers from these problems.

 It is very normal for you to ask the moving company the reason behind the down payment – especially during the winter.
 A moving company’s busiest season can happen in the summer months from May through August.

 What Amount of Moving Deposit is considered Reasonable?